belindaHBTN/holbertonschool-printf/README.md

 # Holberton School _printf() in C language

-This project is about recreating the C library function printf.
-The function printf sends formatted output to `stdout` (standard output stream) by formatting the argument(s) passed in and converting the arguments(s) into a character string.
-This version will be used as `_printf`.
+The requirements of this Holberton School project was to recreate the C library function printf.
+This function sends formatted output to the standard output stream by formatting the argument(s) passed in into a character string and embedding the arguments(s) into another character string.
+This version is called `_printf`.

-This printf has been tested on Ubuntu 20.04
+This _printf function has been tested on Ubuntu 20.04